 Let’s cover both in this article.
 But first, let’s have a sneak peek of Blockchain by considering a platform example of both, i.e, Ethereum (Blockchain) and R3 Corda (DLT).

 Now while this would have given you some insights on the difference between blockchain and distributed ledger, let’s jump into the decentralized world and study them in detail – starting with the basics of Blockchain technology.

 Blockchain is a decentralized, distributed and often public database type where data is saved in blocks, such that the hashcode present in any block is created using the data of the previous block.
 These blocks offer a complete set of characteristics like transparency, immutability, and scalability that makes every brand and developer interested in investing their time and effort into Blockchain development guide.

 - Blockchain technology enables businesses to verify any transaction without involving any intermediaries.

-- Since transaction stored in the blocks are stored on millions of devices participating in the Blockchain ecosystem, the risk of data recovery is minimal.
+- Since transactions stored in the blocks are stored on millions of devices participating in the Blockchain ecosystem, the risk of data recovery is minimal.

 - As consensus protocols are used to verify every entry, there is no chance of double entry or fraud.

 - Another benefit of blockchain technology is that it offers transparency in the network, which makes it easier for anyone to be familiar with transactions in real-time.

 The technology came into limelight as backend support force for cryptocurrencies, but soon made its place in different business verticals including Healthcare, Travel, Real Estate, Retail, Finance, and On-demand.
 A complete information about different industries that Blockchain is disrupting can be taken from this image:-